Okabe-Rintarou-0/Minik8s/README.md

 We reuse the implementation of `replicaSet`, making its `replicas` **mutable**.
 We can dynamically change it through apis provided by `api-server`.
 You can see that we also reuse this feature in [function](#function-registration).

+Notice that user can flexibly specify the interval of scaling by using `kubectl autoscale` command(`-i` flag).
+For example, if the specified interval is `15s`.
+Then the `hpa controller` will check every 15 seconds whether scaling is needed.
+For example, if the target replicaSet should be scaled to 5, while the current replicas is 3, then the `hpa controller` will dynamically change the replicas of the replicaSet to 4.
+In this way, it can guarantee that there will be at most 1 new pod to create every 15s.
+#### How do we collect metrics
+Take `cpu utilization` for example.
+The `kubelet` in a node will collect status of containers through `docker stats` command.
+The status contains `cpu utilization`, `memory utilization` and many other useful metrics.
+Once we get the metrics of containers, then we can get the metrics of the pod they belong to.
+Likewise, we can also get the metrics of a replicaSet in this way.

 #### Visualization